ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do You File a Tort Claim in Ohio?

-The Ohio Court of Claims handles tort cases ranging from negligence, medical malpractice, construction, and premises liability, but has no jurisdiction over lawsuits against federal, county, city, township or village government.
-To file claims for $10,000 or less, interested individuals are required to complete claim form by following the line by line instructions, and pay a $25 filing fee.
-For claims greater than $10,000, the claim form can also be filled, but the plaintiff may need the service of an attorney for the judicial process, although self-representation is also possible.
-Filing for a tort claim can be in person, mail, or online.
-To file a tort claim by mail, send the filled claim form as well as the evidence of payment to;
+The Ohio Court of Claims typically handles tort cases ranging from negligence, medical malpractice, construction, and premises liability, but has no jurisdiction over lawsuits against federal, county, city, township or village government.
+To file claims for $10,000 or less, interested individuals are required to complete the claim form by following the line by line instructions, and pay a $25 filing fee.
+For claims greater than $10,000, the claim form may also be filled, but the plaintiff may need the service of an attorney for the judicial process, although self-representation is also possible.
+Filing for a tort claim can be done in person, by mail, or online.
+To file a tort claim by mail, send the filled claim form as well as the evidence of payment to:

 Ohio Court of Claims